Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Numerical examples

 \section{Numerical examples}

 We now show numerical examples which demonstrate the behaviours of the three low Mach number schemes.
 The discrete equations for a cell-centred finite volume scheme (\ref{eq:fv_discrete_equations}) are solved using a first order scheme in both time and space.
 The first order explicit Euler scheme is used for time integration.
+Diagonal diffusion is used for all examples.
+Following the discussion of section \ref{sec:off-diagonal}, the mixed scheme with full diffusion is unstable with the diffusion form (\ref{eq:WeissSmith_diffusion},\ref{eq:interface_delta_up}), and upper/lower triangular mixed diffusion was found by Potsdam et al \cite{potsdam_unsteady_2007} and Sachdev et al \cite{sachdev_improved_2012} to have the same behaviour as the diagonal scheme.
+For the acoustic scheme diagonal diffusion is equivalent to standard upwinding (see appendix \ref{app:transonic_scaling}).
+For the convective scheme almost no difference was seen between full or diagonal diffusion, so the diagonal diffusion results are shown for consistency with the other schemes.
 If higher order reconstructions and time integration are used, higher resolution results are obtained, but the qualitative behaviour remains the same, although smaller differences between the fluxes are observed due to the reduction in the diffusion.
 All simulations are carried out with an ideal gas with ratio of specific heats $\gamma=1.4$ and specific gas constant $R=287.058$.